 November 2023

-This report may be cited as: Cronin-Fine.
-L, Williams.
-B. C., Lowe.
-S and Aydin.
-K, 2023.
-Assessment of the Octopus Stock in the Bering Sea and Aleutian Islands.
-North Pacific Fishery Management Council, Anchorage, AK.
-Available from https://www.npfmc.org/library/safe-reports/

 Executive Summary

 Through 2010, octopuses were managed as part of the Bering Sea/Aleutian Islands (BSAI) “other species” complex, along with sharks, skates, and sculpins.
 Historically, catches of the other species complexes were well below TAC.
 Due to increasing market values, retention of species within the other species complex increased.
 Beginning in 2011, an amendment to the BSAI fisheries management plan provided separate management for sharks, skates, sculpins, and octopus and set catch limits for each species group.
 Initially, catch limits for octopus were set using Tier 6 methods based on the maximum historical incidental catch rate.
 Since 2012, a methodology based on consumption of octopus by Pacific cod (Gadus macrocephalus) is used to set catch limits (see Conners et al. 2016 for methodological details).